IrisSabrina/FirstFullStackApp/README.md

 to document the types of stitches I've learned and how/what I've used them for.
 Sort of like my own stitching library.

 Unsolved Issue
-I kept getting an error when I was trying to connect my CSS.
+I kept getting an error when I was trying to connect my CSS to my secondary pages.
 I think everything I've learned about styling must have leaked out my ears.
+To get around this I had to add styling within all the html files for the secondary pages.